peter-wangxu/vim-configuration/README.md

 ### vim-fugitive

+A git wrapper for vim

 ### jedi-vim
-With this plugin's support, you can jump bewteen function definition and it's usage.
+With this plugin's support, you can jump between function definition and it's usage.
 * `<leader>` + `d`: Goto definition
 * `<leader>` + `n`: show all usages of this function